🔍 How to Screen Tenants

 You must tell them which agency provided the report and that they have the right to dispute inaccuracies directly with that agency.
 You are not required to wait for the dispute to resolve before making your decision, but some landlords choose to.
 Document your decision and reasoning regardless of whether you wait.

-📌 How often should I run tenant screening?
+📌 How often should I screen tenants?

 🚨 The $40 Decision That Saves You $20,000